As of today, July 21, Cooper’s hit podcast will be available ONLY on Spotify.

 Cooper’s ultimate goal is to be the BIGGEST podcast in the world.

-According to WSJ, last year, “Call Her Daddy” was Spotify’s fifth-most-popular podcast globally and number two in all female podcast categories globally.
+According to WSJ.
+Magazine, last year, “Call Her Daddy” was Spotify’s fifth-most-popular podcast globally and number two in all female podcast categories globally.